MINIMUM REQUIREMENTS FOR A BACHELOR’S DEGREE

 eMAT - Math Advising Tool (using ALEKS)

 Depending on the course a student wishes to take, he or she may or may not need to take the eMAT.
 Students with sufficient SAT, ACT, and other scores may be able to enroll in math or math-based courses without taking the eMAT.
 Students should refer to the Requisites requirement listed for each math or math-based class in the Course Description.
-Enrolling in a math or math-based course for which a student is not prepared will not be beneficial and will cause frustration and lack of success.
+Enrolling in a math or math-based course for which a student is not prepared will not be beneficial and may cause frustration and lack of success.

 By taking the ALEKS assessment, the student agrees to follow the University Honor Code and abide by the University's Academic Appeal and Academic Misconduct Procedure as stated in the Student Handbook and the Schedule of Classes.